Fiona-600/Data-Representation-Project/README.md

 <br/>
 <br/>

-The 'Bookings' table contains the following information:
+The 'Booking' table contains the following information:
 <br/>
+- Dog_Name
 - Class_ID: As above
 - Class_Name: As above
-- Dog_Name
+- Day
-- Breed
+- Time

+It had been my intention to develop the booking table further however time dictated that I completed it to restserver stage and not fully to the web page stage.

 <br/>